 Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage point change (by value) in the ownership of its equity by certain stockholders over a three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income may be limited.
 We may have experienced such ownership changes in the past, and we may experience ownership changes in the future or subsequent shifts in our stock ownership, some of which are outside our control.
-As of June 30, 2022, we had federal and state net operating loss carryforwards of approximately \$18.2 million and \$5.3 million respectively, and our ability to utilize those net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to us.
-Furthermore, our ability to utilize our net operating losses or credits is conditioned upon our attaining profitability and generating U.S. federal and state taxable income.
-As a result, the amount of the net operating loss and tax credit carryforwards presented in our consolidated financial statements could be limited and may expire unutilized.
+As of September 30, 2022, we had federal and state net operating loss carryforwards of approximately \$18.2 million and \$5.3 million respectively, and our ability to utilize those net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to us.
+Furthermore, our ability to utilize our net operating losss and tax credit carryforwards presented in our consolidated financial statements could be limited and may expire unutilized.
 Under the current law, federal net operating loss carryforwards generated in taxable years beginning after December 31, 2017 will not be subject to expiration.
 However, any such net operating loss carryforwards may only offset 80% of our annual taxable income in taxable years beginning after December 31, 2020.
 State net operating loss carryforwards and other tax attributes may be similarly limited.
 Any such limitations may result in increased tax liabilities that could adversely affect our business, results of operations, financial position and cash flows.